-- Why the ambulatory care resources in the community cannot meet the treatment needs of the client. - Why inpatient psychiatric treatment under the care of a psychiatrist is required to treat the acute episode of the client. - How the services can reasonably be expected to improve the condition or prevent further regression of the client's condition in a proximate time period.
+• [Revised] Why community-based services cannot meet the treatment needs of the person.

+- [Revised] Why inpatient psychiatric services under the care of a psychiatrist are required to treat the acute episode of the person. - [Revised] How inpatient psychiatric services can reasonably be expected to improve the condition, or prevent further regression of the person's condition in a proximate period.